top of page

 And in a more recent reflexion:

-"Unlike traditional Chess, Quaternity Chess cannot be predictable in mathematical terms.
-In this game you are not required to only exercise your linear, logical thinking.
+"Unlike traditional Chess, Quaternity cannot be reduced to predictable mathematical patterns.
+In this game, you are not required to rely solely on linear, logical thinking.

 “The wind of Divinity”.
 April, 2019